rzk-lang/rzk-action/README.md

 ## Usage example

-This step runs `rzk typecheck` on all literate Rzk Markdown files in `src/` directory:
+This step runs `rzk typecheck` on all literate Rzk Markdown files in the `src/` directory:

 ```yml
 - name: Check all files